City of Monash: Private

-Monash Gallery of Art
+Museum of Australian Photography (MAPh)

-The premier cultural facility of the City of Monash is the Monash Gallery of Art (MGA), located at 860 Ferntree Gully Road, Wheelers Hill.
-MGA is the Australian home of photography and a leading public gallery.
-MGA collects, preserves, presents and interprets Australian Photography, providing cultural enrichment to its audiences through innovative engagement, exhibition and education programs.
-MGA's collection features over 2,500 photographs reflecting the history and development of Australian photographic practice from the 19th century to today.
+The Museum of Australian Photography (MAPh) collection has over 3,800 photographs reflecting the history and development of Australian photographic practice from the 19th century to today.
 The collection is diverse and includes many iconic images and the work of photographers recognised as nationally significant.

+The museum began as the Waverley City Gallery in the late 1970s, housed in a residential home in Mount Waverley.
+In 1990 the gallery, designed by Harry Seidler, was opened on the current site.
+When the councils of the City of Oakleigh and the City of Waverley were amalgamated to form the City of Monash in 1994 the gallery was renamed the Monash Gallery of Art, and renamed in 2023 as the Museum of Australian Photography (MAPh).

-Speak the Wind, an exhibition of photographs by Hoda Afshar, takes place from 29 April to 22 May 2022, as one of a series of official exhibitions of PHOTO 2022: International Festival of Photography, taking place in Melbourne and regional Victoria.
+Speak the Wind, an exhibition of photographs by Hoda Afshar, took place from 29 April to 22 May 2022, as one of a series of official exhibitions of PHOTO 2022: International Festival of Photography, taking place in Melbourne and regional Victoria.
 Afshar published a book of the same name in 2021, which includes an essay by Michael Taussig and documents the landscapes and people of the islands of Hormuz, Qeshm, and Hengam, in the Persian Gulf off the south coast of Iran.